victorywwong/leaf-on-chain/README.md

 ## Features

-- **On-Chain Leaves**: Each AI replica is an ERC-721 NFT with unique personality traits
+- **On-Chain Leaves**: Each AI replica is an ERC-721 NFT with unique personality traits stored on-chain
+- **Public Leaf Creation**: Anyone can create their own Leaf by paying a 0.01 ETH creation fee
 - **Pay-Per-Message**: Users pay ETH for each message they send to a Leaf
 - **Revenue Split**: 70% to Leaf owner, 30% to platform treasury
 - **Real-Time Web Search**: GPT-5.1 with internet access for current information
-- **Conversation Memory**: Full context retention across messages
+- **Ephemeral Conversations**: Conversations are volatile memories, not stored anywhere
 - **Hibernation Mode**: Owners can pause/resume their Leaves

 ## Tech Stack